Pennsylvania Heroin Addiction Treatment

 - Improving brain function

 Approved MAT Medications

-Three medications are approved for use with MAT: Methadone, buprenorphine and naltrexone.
+There are three medications that have been approved for use with MAT: Methadone, buprenorphine, and naltrexone.

 Methadone has been used in MAT since the Narcotic Addict Treatment Act of 1974 allowed for the establishment of federally licensed methadone detox and maintenance clinics.
 A synthetic opioid agonist, methadone acts on the same receptors that painkillers and heroin do, but its effects are more gradual and less intense than those of other opiates.
 It prevents withdrawal from setting in, including the intense cravings that can drive you to distraction and back to using.